Intrenion/Milcraft/doctrine/on-operations.md

 Use staffs to prepare and sustain tactics in direct support of strategy.

 **Outcome**
-Tactical success is more likely to produce useful strategic effect.
+Tactical success is more likely to produce a useful strategic effect.

 Chapter: Conclusion